top of page

 Your care may include:

-• Manual Therapy & Joint Mobilisation – To reduce stiffness and improve joint motion
+• Manual Therapy & Joint Mobilisation – To reduce stiffness and support joint motion

-• Strength & Stability Exercises – To rebuild muscle support and prevent reinjury
+• Strength & Stability Exercises – To build muscle support and reduce re-injury risk

 • Movement Retraining – To optimise how you walk, squat, or run

-• Pain Management Strategies – Based on the latest research to reduce inflammation and discomfort
+• Pain Management Strategies – Based on current evidence to support symptom relief

 What to Expect During Your Recovery

-Knee rehab is a journey—but with a structured plan and trusted support, you’ll make consistent progress.
+Knee rehab is a journey — but with a structured plan and professional support, you can make steady progress.
 Here’s what your recovery may look like:

 • Week 1–3: Focus on pain relief, swelling control, and early movement